Majin-Kilane/Active-Directory/README.md

 Right-click on Default Domain Policy and choose Edit.
 Note: Since this policy is domain-wide, changes here will apply to all users and computers in the domain.

+### Step 3: Configure Kerberos Policies
+1. In the **Group Policy Management Editor**, navigate to:
+   - **Computer Configuration** > **Policies** > **Windows Settings** > **Security Settings** > **Account Policies** > **Kerberos Policy**.
+2. Configure the following Kerberos settings:
+   - **Enforce user logon restrictions**: Set to Enabled to enforce Kerberos logon restrictions, which adds an extra layer of security by checking each user’s rights before logging on.
+   - **Maximum lifetime for service ticket**: Define how long service tickets are valid (e.g., 600 minutes).
+   - **Maximum lifetime for user ticket**: Set a time limit for user tickets, typically 10 hours (600 minutes).
+   - **Maximum lifetime for user ticket renewal**: Specify how long a ticket can be renewed (e.g., 7 days).
+   - **Maximum tolerance for computer clock synchronization**: Set to 5 minutes to prevent issues with Kerberos authentication due to time differences.

+### Step: Configure Default Security Policies
+In the Group Policy Management Editor, go to:
+Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies.
+Configure the following security policies:
+Audit Policy:
+Go to Audit Policy and enable logging for Logon Events, Account Management, Policy Change, and Object Access for tracking and monitoring key actions.
+User Rights Assignment:
+Under User Rights Assignment, configure policies like Deny log on locally and Deny log on through Remote Desktop Services to restrict access for unnecessary accounts.
+Security Options:
+Under Security Options, configure key settings such as Administrator account status (disable if not in use), Guest account status (disable), and User Account Control (UAC) settings.